-At this point, you may feel a bit overwhelmed with all of the information we’ve presented.
+Building a great overland expedition truck camper rig can seem overwhelming at first.
 Everything from storage capacities, GVWRs, amp hours, and center of gravity to DC loads, BTUs, wheel ratings, and tank capacities need to be considered when building-out your rig.
 And this is just the scratching the surface.
 To illustrate the concepts that we’ve taught, we present eight rigs already built-out.
 Both regular slide-in and flatbed slide-in truck campers are presented.
 You’ll also notice that the campers are mounted on 3/4-ton and one-ton trucks.
 We did this on purpose, as this ensures you’ll have a rig that is safe even when fully loaded and completely fueled up.
 Accordingly, there are no payload cheaters or unsafe rigs here—each rig is well below the GVWR and payload rating of each truck.
 The price point of these rigs also falls within the range of what we consider reasonable.
-As such, you won’t find any $450,000 EarthRoamers in this list.
-So without further adieu, here are eight great overland expedition truck camper rigs, presented in no particular order or ranking.
+As such, you won’t find any $450,000 Earthroamers in this list.
+So without further adieu, here are 8 great overland expedition truck camper rigs, presented in no particular order or ranking.

 Lance 825 Flatbed Rig